Algoryx/AGXUnity-deprecated/README.md

 --------------------------------------
 >
 > We *really* appreciate feedback.
 If you have suggestions for improvements, just make a pull request.
-Together we can make this a great bridge between the awsome graphics of Unity3D and the world class dynamic simulation of AGX Dynamics.
+Together we can make this a great bridge between the awesome graphics of Unity3D and the world class dynamic simulation of AGX Dynamics.

 For more information contact Algoryx Simulation: [contact@algoryx.se](mailto:contact@algoryx.se)